saran-t/grx/README.md

 		}
 	}

-A few noteworthy issues here include:
+A few issues with this code include:

 - Tensors have indices that range up to #(spacetime dimensions) *by default*, yet we have to explicitly state this at every loop.